mangoseller/ParameterPGD/README.md

 This method not only improves robustness against noisy inputs but also provides a potential pathway for controlling outputs in more complex, agentic systems.

-**PGD** is applied in two variations: one in which every invalid sample is attacked (*full_pgd*) and one in which only 30% of samples are targeted (*pgd*)
+*PGD* is applied in two variations: one in which every invalid sample is attacked (*full_pgd*) and one in which only 30% of samples are targeted (*pgd*)

 ## Results

 We assess the models robustness using three sets of tests:

-1. Noise Robustness Tests: Gradually increasing Gaussian noise is added to inputs to determine how well models maintain abstention in progressively more unclear invalid cases
+1. _Noise Robustness Tests_: Gradually increasing Gaussian noise is added to inputs to determine how well models maintain abstention in progressively more unclear invalid cases
-2. OOD Tests: Tests featuring novel number formats and operators, as well as cross-boundary cases - these tests are intended to simulate and test out-of-distribution generalization
+2. _OOD Tests_: Tests featuring novel number formats and operators, as well as cross-boundary cases - these tests are intended to simulate and test out-of-distribution generalization
-3. Boundary Tests: We focus on samples at the edge of the valid/invalid decision boundaries, which are particularly challenging
+3. _Boundary Tests_: We focus on samples at the edge of the valid/invalid decision boundaries, which are particularly challenging

 ## Noise Robustness
 For the noise tests, our statistical analysis showed that both PGD-based models significantly outperformed the controls in terms of invalid recall.
-For instance, the full_pgd model was significantly better than:
+For instance, the _full_pgd_ model was significantly better than:

 **base_adam** (p ≈ 0.0155)